-There was some discussion on the board just over a year ago about whether it was possible / easy / difficult to consistently beat the market.
+There was some discussion on the board three years ago about whether it was possible / easy / difficult to consistently beat the market.

 At some point I suggested that it was easy to beat the market by simply choosing a portfolio of quality businesses and holding for the long term.